 The best way to find responsible tenants who are likely to become long-term renters is through an effective tenant screening process.
 That’s why we’ve created this comprehensive guide to help you easily navigate the tenant screening process.

-Here are six simple steps to follow for effective tenant screening before you start renting out your property:
+Here are six simple steps to follow to effectively screen tenants before you start renting out your property:

 Step 1: Define Tenant Screening Criteria

-Before diving into the tenant screening process, it's essential to have a clear understanding of the ideal tenant profile for your property.
-Here are five key attributes to look for when defining your tenant screening criteria:
+Before diving into the screening process, it's essential to have a clear understanding of the ideal tenant profile for your rental property.
+Here are five key attributes to look for when defining your criteria for screening tenants:

 • Financial stability